 Working with dreams can be an fundamental element of a Jungian Analyst's work with their client and can indicate unconscious wish fulfilment and latent transferential issues (Sharpe, 1988).
-Sharpe (1988, p.7) suggests that dreams indicate the individual psychical product of the individual: "The dream-life holds within itself not only the evidence of instinctual drives and mechanisms, by which those dreams are harnessed or neutralised, but also the actual experiences through which we have passed...dreams are like individual works of art."
+Sharpe (1988, p.7) suggests that dreams indicate the individual psychical product of the individual:

+"The dream-life holds within itself not only the evidence of instinctual drives and mechanisms, by which those dreams are harnessed or neutralised, but also the actual experiences through which we have passed...dreams are like individual works of art."

 Deep metaphorical visualisations that clients access during therapy, referred to in Rice (1974) as evocative reflections.
 I find that symbols, dreams, imagery, visualisation are all metaphoric messages from the unconscious that help us conceive the world in a meaningful and safe way, and connect our emotions with the visual.

+Negative Aspects

+Potential pitfalls with using metaphors;

+- 1. overvaluing

+- 2. undervaluing

+- 3. literalizing

+- 4. an appealing metaphor may stand in the way of a less elegant more appropriate description

+- focusing on metaphors may take us away from deeper social meanings

+Negative Aspects

-Negative Aspects Potential pitfalls with using metaphors; - 1. overvaluing - 2. undervaluing - 3. literalizing - an appealing metaphor may stand in the way of a less elegant more appropriate description - 5. focusing on metaphors may take us away from deeper social meanings 6. oversimplification can follow metaphors the 'poorly timed' metaphor introduced by the therapist when the client is silent and 'creatively reflective' is regarded by some (C&T)as ill placed and contaminating 7. metaphors should have a therapeutic insightful element and not involve a "string of avoidance". a client may not wish to engage with metaphors, particularly if it has been introduced by the therapist, factors may include low self-esteem or a difficulty to visualise.
-8. metaphors can be used by clients as a way of avoiding conflict or as part of a power struggle with their counsellor
+Potential pitfalls with using metaphors;

+- 1. oversimplification can follow metaphors - the 'poorly timed' metaphor introduced by the therapist when the client is silent and 'creatively reflective' is regarded by some (C&T)as ill placed and contaminating - 3. metaphors should have a therapeutic insightful element and not involve a "string of avoidance" . - a client may not wish to engage with metaphors, particularly if it has been introduced by the therapist, factors may include low self-esteem or a difficulty to visualise - metaphors can be used by clients as a way of avoiding conflict or as part of a power struggle with their counsellor

 There may also be difficulties relating to certain mental health issues, for example, the following of client generated metaphors with those with Psychosis or Borderline Personality Disorders can make them become extremely anxious as they may experience metaphors as a form of direct revelation of a concrete, and often ruthless reality.
 I would add that a significant percentage of clients on the Autistic Spectrum can also struggle with the non-logical viewpoint that metaphors engage.

 Milioni (2007) points to the danger of the therapist using the client's metaphor as a 'silencing device'.
 In such cases the client's world-view is closed down in favour of the therapist's interpretation.

-Cox & Theilgaard (1987, p.61) metaphorically describe this potentiality: "If the therapist is too predatory he may damage the humming bird with the lasso".
+FINDINGS

-FINDINGS A BRIEF DISCUSSION
+A BRIEF DISCUSSION